 For more information on De-Bug Lice Treatment – www.safe4people.com

 A thorough follow-up head check is required following treatment to determine if treatment was successful in eliminating all lice and nits.
 Students will not be re-admitted to school until a head check shows them to be nit-free.
 All schools in Ashland County must provide this follow-up exam by the school nurse or a trained school employee before an infested child is re-admitted to school.
-Schools may choose to also check non-school-attending family members or they may refer them to the ACCHD for examination.
-For adults or when school is not in session, ACCHD Nursing Division will conduct head checks as needed for suspected cases as well as follow-up head checks after treatment.
+Schools may choose to also check non-school-attending family members or they may refer them to the ACHD for examination.
+For adults or when school is not in session, ACHD Nursing Division will conduct head checks as needed for suspected cases as well as follow-up head checks after treatment.

 Environmental Control of Lice